How long does a heat pump run per day?

 The refrigeration cycle

-The compressor Compresses the refrigerant, increasing its temperature and pressure.
+The compressor compresses the refrigerant, increasing its temperature and pressure.

 What factors influence the running time of the heat pump during the day?